Clean Air Markets - Data Resources

 EPA Power Sector Modeling - EPA uses the Integrated Planning Model (IPM) to analyze the projected impact of environmental policies on the electric power sector in the 48 contiguous states and the District of Columbia.

 Field Audit Checklist Tool (FACT) – FACT is intended to help auditors perform field audits of facilities that report data under 40 CFR Part 75.
 FACT allows users to easily view monitoring plan, quality assurance and emissions data.
 FACT also provides access to data collected under the Mercury and Air Toxics Standards (MATS).
+The Field References page documents definitions of data elements found in the application.
+Developers may also use FACT's Application Programming Interface (API) to create their own tools or visualizations.

 Surface Water Monitoring - Surface Water Monitoring is achieved through two programs that track changes in surface water chemistry in response to changing air emissions and deposition: the Temporally Integrated Monitoring of Ecosystems (TIME) project and the Long-Term Monitoring (LTM) project.